 Don't forget to store a copy of your inventory on paper or thumb drive in a fireproof safe or another location away from home in case your computer is destroyed, like with a good friend, family member or in a safety deposit box.
-You can also send one to us and we'll keep it for you!
+You can also send one to us at email@example.com with your policy number and we'll keep it for you!

 5. Update Regularly

 Keep your inventory up-to-date especially when large or expensive purchases are made or you inherit something of value.
 In that case, it's also a good idea to give your independent agent a call and let them know.
+It should also account for any recent improvements – like a new roof or water heater – and upgrades – such as a room addition or new pool.
 You want to be sure that new item is included under your coverage.